 The policy aims to provide a behaviour structure to enable successful teaching and learning throughout the school in a happy, caring environment.
-It has been produced to satisfy the needs of children and teachers, reflecting our Schools' Vision and Mission.
+It has been produced to satisfy the needs of children and teachers, reflecting our Schools' Vision, Ethos and Mission statement.